 The Wortliga tool helps you avoid common issues such as over-use of passive voice, nominal style, impersonal language, overly long words, etc.

-For a more quantitative statistical analysis, you can also use the Schreiblabor tool to find out exactly how many syllables, words, sentences, etc. you are using.
+For a more quantitative statistical analysis, you can also use the Schreiblabor tool (edit: unfortunately defunct) to find out exactly how many syllables, words, sentences, etc. you are using.

-Obviously none of these tools described above are magic bullets.
-Writing is still hard work.
-At the end of the day these are just “dumb” programs checking your texts against lists of rules and common practices.
-Used judiciously however they can help you gain better insights into your writing and thereby slowly improve over time.
+Obviously none of these tools are magic bullets.
+If you want to improve your German writing it will take time and practice.
+Used judiciously however these tools can help you gain better insights into your writing and thereby slowly improve over time.

 As I said before though, your first priority should always be the simple joy of writing, expressing yourself, making this new (and often confusing) language your own — word by word.